 Mound-builders of the Mississippi

-For the longest time Europeans refused to believe that the platform mounds they discovered in the valley of the Mississippi river could have been constructed by native people.
-Their sheer size was just too impressive.
-The “Indians,” the Europeans had decided, were hunters and gatherers but the people of the Mississippi lived in large cities, they grew crops and the construction of the mounds must have required years of dedicated labor.
+For the longest time Europeans refused to believe that the enormous mounds they had discovered in the valley of the Mississippi river were constructed by native people.
+The sheer size of the monuments was just too impressive.
+The “Indians,” the Europeans had decided, were hunters and gatherers but the people of the Mississippi valley lived in large cities and they grew crops.
+The construction of the mounds must have required years of dedicated labor.
 Only a highly organized society could have managed that task.
-Perhaps it was the Vikings who had built the mounds, or the Chinese, the Greeks or the ancient Egyptians?
+Perhaps it was the Vikings who had built the mounds, or the Chinese, the Greeks or perhaps the ancient Egyptians?

 History of the World in 100 Objects, “North American otter pipe”